Nathan McClintock, PhD

 Agriculture MTL-PDX: Comparing UA policy, practice, and participation in Montréal and Portland (2014 - 2016)

 This project, funded by a grant from the Government of Québec, incorporated a research project and a field course/exchange conducted in Aug/Sep 2015 in partnership with Éric Duchemin at UQÀM’s AU/Lab and students from PSU, UQÀM, and UdeM.
-Situating our research within theoretical debates over collaborative planning and “post-politics” of sustainability, our PSU team evaluated recent participatory planning initiatives related to UA in both cities, as well as exploring the role of UA in gentrification in both cities and how the spectacle (as conceived by Guy Dubord) of UA also contributes to process of capitalist urbanization.
+Situating our research within theoretical debates over collaborative planning and “post-politics” of sustainability, our PSU team evaluated recent participatory planning initiatives related to UA in both cities, as well as exploring the role of UA in gentrification in both cities.
 The project also funded MUS student Claire Bach's thesis work on the spatial politics of UA in Montreal.
 Claire and I co-authored an article based on this work published in Environment & Planning C: Politics & Space.

 Survey of UA organizations and businesses in the US and Canada (2013 - 2014)